psholtz/MIT-SICP/Section-1.3/README.md

 In addition to passing procedures as arguments to other procedures, we can also return procedures as returned values.

-To understand the power of this idea, let's return briefly to the `sqrt` procedure designed in Section 1.1:
+In order to understand the power of this idea, let's return briefly to the `sqrt` procedure designed in Section 1.1:

 <pre>
 (define (sqrt x)